Confidentiality of Protected Health Information (PHI)

 You must report all privacy issues immediately to Risk Management at 952-406-4806.

-Examples of privacy incidents include:
+Examples of privacy incidents that must be reported include:

 - Reports and correspondence containing PHI or Personally Identifiable Information (PII) sent to the wrong recipient